pybillbd/PyBills/README.md

-# PyBills
+# PyBill.com
-Utility e-bill parser, for interpreting electricity and gas utility bills from Eversource and National Grid
+education digital wallet, for interpreting electricity and gas utility bills from Eversource and National Grid